 - Contact NGINX Professional Services today.
 Our Professional Services team can help you assess your needs and begin implementation of the Fabric Model, even as it’s prepared for public release later this year.

 The Fabric Model networking architecture for microservices is the most sophisticated and capable of the MRA models.
-NGINX Plus, acting as both the reverse proxy server for the entire app and as the forward and reverse proxy server for each individual service, brings the network that connects service instances to life.
+NGINX Plus, acting as both the reverse proxy server for the entire app and handling all ingress and egress traffic for each individual service, brings to life a network that connects service instances.